protocaller/ProtoCaller/docs/source/ProtoCaller.Wrappers.rst

 version thereof.
 Such submodules are :mod:`~ProtoCaller.Wrappers.\
 PDB2PQRwrapper`, :mod:`~ProtoCaller.Wrappers.charmmguiwrapper`,
 :mod:`~ProtoCaller.Wrappers.modellerwrapper`,
-:mod:`~ProtoCaller.Wrappers.pdbfixerwrapper`,
+:mod:`~ProtoCaller.Wrappers.pdbfixerwrapper` and
-:mod:`~ProtoCaller.Wrappers.babelwrapper` and the not-yet-functional :mod:`~ProtoCaller.Wrappers.protosswrapper`.
+:mod:`~ProtoCaller.Wrappers.babelwrapper`.
 The second type is a wrapper that provides additional functionality.
 E.g. in :mod:`~ProtoCaller.Wrappers.\
 biosimspacewrapper`, :mod:`~ProtoCaller.Wrappers.parmedwrapper` and
 :mod:`~ProtoCaller.Wrappers.rdkitwrapper` one can find functions which extend